Emerald Class 2024 - 2025

 P.E

-The children will have PE on a Thursday.
+The children will have PE on Tuesday and Wednesday.
 Children are to come into school in their PE kits for these days - please make sure this is suitable for all weather.

 Girls with long hair should tie it back and all jewellery, including earings, must be removed for P.E, or covered with tape (we cannot provide or apply this)